The 42nd Nicol-Brown Amateur Invitational

 Each competitor will receive the coveted Nicol-Brown lapel pin.

-Invitations to the Nicol-Brown Competition are based on overall season rankings and competitive results in live and virtual solo contests sponsored by the piping and pipe band associations of North America; as well as results from other independent contests that show the highest standards of amateur piping.
+Invitations to the Nicol-Brown Competition are based on overall season rankings and competitive results in solo contests sponsored by the piping and pipe band associations of North America; as well as results from contests that show the highest standards of amateur piping.
 Prizes in events with larger numbers of competitors are given special consideration.
 All invited pipers must have significant results at the highest amateur level in both Piobaireachd and Light Music.
+An invitation is held every year for the Grade One Piper of the Day at the New Hampshire Highland Games, provided that piper competed in Grade One Piobaireachd and Grade One Light Music events that day at the NHHG.

-Second out of 60 Grade 1 competitors in the 2023 EUSPBA Season Standings for combined Light Music and Piobaireachd, as of September 3, after competing in 39 events; Grade 1 Piper of the Day at the March 2023 Ohio Valley Indoor Competition.
+First out of 73 Grade One pipers in the 2025 EUSPBA “Greatest Hits” Season Standings for combined Light Music and Piobaireachd as of September 1; Grade One Piper of the Day at the Virginia Scottish Games in August 2025. - ABBY LONG (Houston, Texas)

 THANK YOU!